 The Way Forward.
 Suggestion for follow-up after the end of the course.
-We graduates (Alumni, Alumnae) of our SCCs Class can continue sharing, interacting, networking and exchanging SCCs information and experiences through the public SCCs Facebook Page, our own special, ongoing Online SCC on our SCCs Website, another Facebook Page, What's App, Skype, etc. Sharing ideas in our "SCCs Course Papers" through the SCCs Facebook Page and other social networking.
+We graduates (Alumni, Alumnae) of our SCCs Class can continue sharing, interacting, networking and exchanging SCCs information and experiences through the public SCCs

+Facebook Page, our own special, ongoing Online SCC on our SCCs Website, another Facebook Page, What's App, Skype, etc. Sharing ideas in our "SCCs Course Papers" through the SCCs Facebook Page and other social networking.
 Posting weekly Homily Notes.
-Working through the AMECEA Pastoral Department SCCs Network and the Pastoral Department Sub-domain on the AMECEA Website.
+Working through the AMECEA Pastoral Department SCCs Network, the Pastoral Department Sub-domain on the AMECEA Website, the Small Christian Communities Networking Page and the Eastern Africa SCCs Training Team.